 What’s to stop JPM or Bank of America from acquiring fintech startups and rolling out digital wallets to their existing (90 million combined) customers?

-There’s no shortage of competition in the financial industry — let’s examine Square’s top competitors next.
+There’s no shortage of competition in the financial industry — let’s examine Block’s top competitors next.

 While many of these companies do not necessarily compete head-to-head, a simple pivot could make them competitors tomorrow.